When Is the ISDN Switch off?

 - For traditional PBX customers:

 If you are using the traditional PBX with a limited budget on a complete replacement of the existing devices, you can take a phased transition.
 Yeastar VoIP Gateways help with the transition by combining the traditional analog or ISDN PBX and analog devices with SIP service providers.
-The Yeastar VoIP Gateways VoIP migration portfolio includes TA Series Analog VoIP Gateway, TE Series PRI VoIP Gateway, and TB Series BRI VoIP Gateway.
+The Yeastar VoIP Gateway VoIP migration portfolio includes TA Series Analog VoIP Gateway, TE Series PRI VoIP Gateway, and TB Series BRI VoIP Gateway.
 In this way, you don’t have to abandon your old traditional ISDN PBX and your business communication can be successfully transmitted to all IP-based technology.

 |TA Series FXS VoIP Gateway||4, 8, 16, 24, or 32 FXS Ports|